lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_002_dotty_new_syntax_and_indentation_based_syntax/README.md

   for a specific syntax rewrite.
 - Note that syntax rewrites have to be executed one at a time.
 Also, consecutive syntax rewrites have to be executed in a certain order.
-Make sure you understand what's explained in the section named `Setting and Rewrites` at the end of the [Optional Braces](https://dotty.epfl.ch/docs/reference/other-new-features/indentation.html) section in the Scala 3 reference documentation.
+Make sure you understand what's explained in the section named `Settings and Rewrites` at the end of the [Optional Braces](https://dotty.epfl.ch/docs/reference/other-new-features/indentation.html) section in the Scala 3 reference documentation.